5 Midnight Snacks for the Hungry Romantic

 Last Modified 29 September 2021 First Added 9 February 2017

 With the winter chill making it hard to avoid the carbs and with Valentine’s day fast approaching, snacking season is turning romantic.
 From strawberries to heart shaped treats, there are a number of dreamy dishes you and your partner can make this year that can actually help you drift off to sleep.
-So, if you’d rather avoid the Valentine’s day crowds by having a romantic night in, here are a few midnight snacks to help you and your loved one connect.
+So, if you’re planning on having a romantic night in, here are a few midnight snacks to help you and your loved one connect.

 First and foremost, are strawberries, which obviously don’t involve a recipe or any fuss so they are perfect for a quick snack before bed.
 Strawberries seem to be the go to romantic food when it comes to one on one time.
 Not only are they good for you, with their many vitamins and antioxidants, but they also have sleep inducing qualities.
 They contain the vitamin B6 which helps create melatonin, a sleep-inducing hormone that will help you easily drift off.
 Although chocolate is not a recommended sleep food, chocolate covered strawberries certainly add a sense of romance to the evening.

 Although a cheese fondue with some bread isn’t the healthiest of snacks, it’s a pretty tasty bedtime treat to share with your loved one.
 On top of that, cheese can actually give you sweet dreams.
 The British Cheese Study tested 200 participants by giving them different cheeses close to bedtime.
 Two thirds of the participants could recall having positive dreams the next day and no one reportedly had a nightmare.